-Durov: Mysterious and controversial Telegram founder
+Durov: mysterious and controversial Telegram founder

 (MENAFN- AFP)

-Russian-born tech entrepreneur Pavel Durov has founded wildly popular social networks as well as a cryptocurrency, amassed a multi-billion-dollar fortune and locked horns with authorities not just in Russia but around the world.
+Russian-born tech entrepreneur Pavel Durov has founded wildly popular social networks, cryptocurrencies, amassed a multi-billion-dollar fortune and locked horns with authorities, in Russia and around the world.

-Still a few months shy of his 40th birthday, the man once dubbed the "Russian Zuckerberg" after facebook founder Mark Zuckerberg now finds himself under arrest in France after being sensationally detained at a Paris airport this weekend.
+Still a few months shy of his 40th birthday, the man once dubbed the "Russian Zuckerberg" after facebook founder Mark Zuckerberg now presides over the Telegram app which boasts more than 900 million users worldwide.

-While still in his 20s, the Saint Petersburg native shot to fame in Russia after founding the VKontakte (VK) social Network which catered to the needs of Russian-language users and outgunned Facebook throughout the former USSR.

-After disputes with the Russian authorities and ownership battles, he sold out of VKontakte and founded a new messaging service called Telegram which rapidly gained traction but has also proved controversial with critics condemning an alleged lack of control on extreme content.

-As these dramas raged, Durov remained a mercurial and at times mysterious figure, rarely giving interviews and restricting himself to sometimes enigmatic declarations made on Telegram.
+But Durov, 39, who preaches the virtues of ice baths for health and has fathered 100 children through sperm donations, is a controversial as well as enigmatic figure, accused of not doing enough to halt the spread of extremist content on his network.

+His sensational arrest at a Paris airport last weekend could prove a turning point, with Durov charged by the French judiciary on Wednesday and banned from leaving the country.

-A self-avowed libertarian, Durov has championed confidentiality on the Internet and encryption in messaging.
+A self-avowed libertarian, Durov has championed confidentiality on the internet and freedom of speech, defiantly refusing to allow the moderation of messages on Telegram.

-He has defiantly refused to allow the moderation of messages on Telegram, which allows users to post video, pictures and comments on "channels" that can be followed by anyone.

-Durov, 39, was targeted in France by a warrant over offences alleged to have been conducted on Telegram, ranging from fraud to drug trafficking, cyberbullying and organised crime, including promoting terrorism and fraud.
+Despite boasting a fortune estimated by Forbes magazine at $15.5 billion, Durov says his goal in life was never to become rich but "free".

+"And to the extent that it is possible my mission in life was to allow other people to also become free... and using the platforms that we created my hope was that could express their freedoms," he told US talk show host Tucker Carlson in a rare interview in April.

 - 'Thanks for all the fish' -